OndrejOravec/BIMmanager_g_11/A4/A4_Tutorial.md

 ```

 ### Analyze Geometry and Acoustic Properties
-The script then analyzes the geometry of the building, focusing on medium-sized floor slabs that meet the criteria of being suitable for classrooms or offices.
+The script then analyzes the geometry of the building, focusing on medium-sized floor slabs that meet the criteria of being suitable for offices.
 - It filters out rooms that are too large or too small, or those that are not rectangular.
-The filters for this script has been chosen this way to target specifically classrooms and offices for the analysis as this is where most people will be located with acoustic needs.
+The filters for this script has been chosen this way to target specifically offices for the analysis as this is where most people will be located with acoustic needs.
 - It calculates the floor area, height, volume, and surrounding surface types (e.g., walls, beams, windows).
 - The script uses these details to estimate reverberation times based on Sabine's formula.